neutron-org/dex-quint-model/modelReport.md

  After developing the model, we have used it to analyze the properties of the system.
  Any violation to the property from the model called for closer inspection.
- Some violations pointed to disrepancies between the model and the input, some to discrepancies between the model&input and the implementation, and some to actual violations of the properties in the implementation.
+   * [ ] Some violations pointed to discrepancies between the model and the input, some to discrepancies between the model&input and the implementation, and some to actual violations of the properties in the implementation.

  1. [DEPOSIT-PROFITS]:

-The reason for why this propertiy was violated has to do with rounding when withdrawing.
+The reason for why this property was violated has to do with rounding when withdrawing.
 Repeated rounding may make it happen so that the loss grows.
 An example run is given in `violationRuns.qnt::noLossViolationRoundingRun`.

 In order to disregard rounding errors, we have phrased a similar property that included tolerance for rounding errors:

-[NO-LOSS-TOLERANCE] Assuming that we allow for the tolerance proportonal to the number of swaps and the value of a pair of unit tokens (to counter off-by-one errors), the user withdraws no less value from the pool than deposited.
+[NO-LOSS-TOLERANCE] Assuming that we allow for the tolerance proportional to the number of swaps and the value of a pair of unit tokens (to counter off-by-one errors), the user withdraws no less value from the pool than deposited.

 However, even this property does not hold.
 The problem occurs when the total value of reserves becomes much larger than the total number of shares.
 When withdrawing all their shares from the pool, the user receives `userShares * (totalPoolValue / totalPoolShares)`.
 Assuming an off-by-one error in `userShares`, the max possible error is `0.99 * (totalPoolValue / totalPoolShares)`.